Seq # 185190020

 Imago

-Forewing with greyish ground colour; many small inconspicuous, whitish striae along the costa and some brown spots near the inner margin.
-Identification difficult without knowledge of the larval hostplant because of the close resemblance with other Parornix species; study of the genitalia might be necessary.
+Forewing with greyish ground color; many small inconspicuous, whitish striae along the costa and some brown spots near the inner margin.
+Identification is difficult without knowledge of the larval hostplant because of the close resemblance with other Parornix species; a study of the genitalia might be necessary.

 Museum specimens